-First, let me be totally clear:
+First off, let me be perfectly clear:

 When I say "win", I mean SCORE.
 You'll still pay for your camping reservation.
 But without trying these camping reservation tools, you may not have a camping spot at all.